-There are few things I enjoy more than a cool glass of prosecco on a rooftop bar in Rome.
+There are few things I enjoy more than a cool glass of prosecco at a rooftop bar in Rome.

 While the small streets of the city can feel chaotic when you need to pass through the city, they seem quaint and enchanting from above.
 Plus, it is only from a rooftop that you can truly admire the many layered domes and terraces of Rome.